|

 Phase Four: The Hero

-At the conclusion of the voting period, the finalist with the most votes will be selected as the Cox Conserves Hero for his or her market.
-A donation will be made to the Hero’s environmental charity of choice.
+At the conclusion of the voting stage, the finalist with the most votes will be selected as the Cox Conserves Hero for his or her area.
+A donation will be made on behalf of the Cox Conserves Hero and the finalists to their environmental nonprofits of choice.

 Below is a list of organizations that have received financial support through the Cox Conserves Heroes program.